 M.Ed.
 Psychology of Education

 Note: the citations are in bold on this page – just to make them more visible when scrolling.
 When using the citations in a reference list, make sure that you remove the bold formatting.
+Also check to see if they are presented here in APA (7th Edition) format.
+Some were added when we were using APA (6th Edition) format.
+If you spot any citation that needs to be updated, please update it and send us the revised version – we will replace the old citation with your new (perfect!) one.

 Useful Books